Student Contests

 SUBMISSION GUIDELINES

 • Submit only ONE poem per category.
-You may be eligible to submit a poem in more than on category.
+No poems will be returned.

-• Please do not send a concrete poem (one whose shape matches its subject) because of formatting issues.
+• Do not send a concrete poem (one whose shape matches its subject) because of formatting issues.

 • Type your poem in 12-point Times New Roman font.